-acknowledges the trust responsibility and treaty obligations of the United States toward Indian Tribes and tribal members and its government-to-government relationship in dealing with Tribes.
-The Order directs the departments to carry out their ESA responsibilities in a manner that harmonizes the Federal trust responsibility to Tribes, tribal sovereignty, and statutory missions of the departments, and to strive to ensure that Indian Tribes do not bear a disproportionate burden for the conservation of listed species, so as to avoid or minimize the potential for conflict and confrontation.
+acknowledges the trust responsibility and treaty obligations of the United States toward Indian tribes and tribal members and its government-to-government relationship in dealing with tribes.
+The Order directs the departments to carry out their ESA responsibilities in a manner that harmonizes the federal trust responsibility to tribes, tribal sovereignty and statutory missions of the departments, and to strive to ensure that Indian tribes do not bear a disproportionate burden for the conservation of listed species, so as to avoid or minimize the potential for conflict and confrontation.
 The Order does not apply to Alaska Native

-Corporations or Tribes, in recognition of the distinct provisions that govern the taking of ESA- listed species by Alaska Natives for subsistence purposes.
-The procedures in this Handbook supplement the procedures of Secretarial Order 3206 and are not intended to substitute for or alter Secretarial Order 3206.
+corporations or tribes, in recognition of the distinct provisions that govern the taking of ESA- listed species by Alaska natives for subsistence purposes.
+The procedures in this Handbook supplement the procedures of Secretarial Order 3206 and are not intended to substitute for (or alter) Secretarial Order 3206.

 Appendices and Glossary